New Build Council Housing

 Your feedback is appreciated!

-At November 2017, there were 8978 applicants on the Common Housing Register - West Lothian Council, Almond Housing Association and Welso Housing Association.
+December 2018 figures highlight that there were 8,454 applicants on the Common Housing Register - West Lothian Council, Almond Housing Association and Welso Housing Association.
 A slight reduction from January 2017.
 This indicates a very high demand for social housing in the area.
 The Council has a housing stock of approximately 13,000 homes, almost all of which are let out to tenants.
 As a result of the Right-to-Buy Scheme the number of properties in the council's ownership has reduced.
 The Right to Buy came to an end in Scotland in August 2016 and the council are working towards increasing housing stock to meet the needs of residents.

 Map: New Build in West Lothian - Current and Future Sites